pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/saml/okta.md

 - /docs/console/accounts/saml/okta/
 ---

-This guide walks you through configuring Okta as a SAML SSO identity provider (IdP) for the Pulumi Console.
+This guide walks you through configuring Okta as a SAML SSO identity provider (IdP) for the Pulumi Service.

 ## Prerequisites